Powerful and most sensitive HTS plate reader

 Time-Resolved FRET (TR-FRET) is a detection technology that combines Time-Resolved Fluorescence (TRF) with Förster´s Resonance Energy Transfer (FRET).
-TR-FRET is mainly used to analyse binding events and for high-throughput drug screening.
+TR-FRET is mainly used to analyze binding events and for high-throughput drug screening.

 The energy transfer depends on two conditions.
 Firstly, the spatial proximity between donor and acceptor must be in the range of 20 - 90 Å. Resonance energy transfer is inversely proportional to the sixth power of the donor-to-acceptor distance, hence it is very sensitive to distance changes.
 Secondly, an overlap between the donor´s emission spectrum and the acceptor´s excitation spectrum is required.
 “FRET pairs” require enough distance in the emission peaks to be optically distinguishable but at the same time enough spectral overlap to allow for an efficient energy transfer (fig. 1A).

 In biology, genetically encoded fluorescent proteins are most commonly used.
-The most popular include Green Fluorescent Protein (GFP) and Red Fluorescent Protein (RFP), and Cyan Fluorescent Protein (CFP) and Yellow Fluorescent Protein (YFP).2
+The most popular include Green Fluorescent Protein (GFP) Red Fluorescent Protein (RFP), Cyan Fluorescent Protein (CFP), and Yellow Fluorescent Protein (YFP).2

 FRET is generally used to study molecular interactions or binding events and can be employed to determine the binding affinity of two binding partners.
 These are assessed by linking each binding partner to be investigated to a fluorophore, and by detecting the level of energy transfer taking place (fig. 1 B, C).
 However, since standard FRET is negatively affected by the background noise derived from scattered excitation light and autofluorescence, highly sensitive measurement can be hardly obtained with this approach.